CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 **Can I change the administrator/root password of my server through Control or the API?**

-No, the password can only be set at the time of server creation.
-If you would like to change the password on the server, you may do so through the OS, but the “show credentials” link in the Control portal will no longer display accurate credentials.
+Yes, the password is set at the time of server creation and can be changed after the fact.
+The password should only be [changed through the Control portal](../Servers/how-to-change-a-server-administrator-password.md) or API.
+Changing the password through the OS will cause the “show credentials” link in the Control portal to no longer display accurate credentials.

 **Where are Bare Metal servers available geographically?**